fluttercommunity/plus_plugins/.github/ISSUE_TEMPLATE/feature_request.md

       * https://stackoverflow.com/questions/tagged/flutter?sort=frequent

-     If you have found a bug or if our documentation doesn't have an answer to what you're looking for, then fill our the template below.
-Please read our guide to filing a bug first: https://flutter.dev/docs/resources/bug-reports -->
+     If you have found a bug or if our documentation doesn't have an answer to what you're looking for, then fill our the other template.
+-->

 ## Use case